 Visiting and Affiliated Researchers are eligible to come to Georgetown in J-1 status.
-To be admitted in J-1 status, the individual must obtain a Form DS-2019 from Georgetown and use it to apply for a J-1 visa at a U.S. Consulate in his/her home country.
-To request a Form DS-2019, the Department should submit a J-1 Scholar Request Form (PDF) to OGS with the required attachments listed on the form.
+To be admitted in J-1 status, the individual must obtain a Form DS-2019 from Georgetown and use it to apply for a J-1 Visa at a U.S. Consulate in their home country.
+To request a DS-2019, the Department should submit a J-1 Scholar Request Form (PDF) to OGS with the required attachments listed on the form.

 Alternatively, Visiting Researchers may be able to come to Georgetown in B-1 Visitor for Business or WB Visa Waiver for Business status if they will conduct independent research.
 Only certain countries qualify for the Visa Waiver Program.
 To request B-1 or WB status, Visiting Researchers must clearly state their intention to be a Visiting Researcher by showing their appointment letter to either the U.S. Consulate and/or the Immigration Inspector at the airport or border.
 Researchers who enter in B-2 Visitor for Tourism or WT Visa Waiver for Tourism will not be allowed to register as a Visiting Researcher.